-Members, Fellows and Associates may submit a paper, poster, or symposium proposal for the 2017 Annual Meeting of the Eastern Psychological Association at the Boston Park Plaza Hotel in Boston, MA. from Thursday March 16 – Saturday, March 18.
-The 2017 program will be organized under the theme "Technology and Psychology."
+Members, Fellows and Associates may submit a paper, poster, or symposium proposal for the 2018 Annual Meeting of the Eastern Psychological Association at the Downtown Marriott, Philadelphia, PA. from Thursday March 1 - Saturday, March 3.
+The meeting kicks off with the Psi Chi Invited Address in the evening of March 1.
+All papers, posters, symposia and keynote addresses will be presented on March 2 and 3.
+The 2018 program will be organized under the theme "The Many Faces of Psychology."

-EPA dues/registration for Members and Fellows is $70 and $30 for Associates (students) if paid by March 1, 2017.
-There are no other fees.
+EPA dues/registration for Members and Fellows is $70 and $30 for Associates (students) if paid by Feb 20, 2018.

 Please remember that only paid-up Members, Fellows, and Associates may submit proposals for the meeting.
 If you are planning to submit a proposal, please do not wait until the last moment to pay dues, as payments may take up to 48 hours to process.
 All associates must have a faculty sponsor who, at the time of the submission, is a current EPA Member with dues paid for the current year.

 As in recent years, another call for proposals for a special undergraduate poster session will be issued later for a December 1, 2017 deadline; however, space will be very limited, and undergraduate students (Associates) are strongly advised to apply for the regular November 15 deadline if at all possible.